|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 FOR INFO - Below is an article by Environmental Progress on the recent California and Texas blackouts.

 This article, like most energy policy articles in the media, is written with a bias for or against some specific energy technology.
-It’s been my experience that the optimum mix of generation resources which meets all of society's energy requirements (ie: clean, reliable, affordable) will require a combination of technologies.
+It has been my experience that the optimum mix of generation resources which meets all of society's energy requirements (ie: clean, reliable, affordable) will require a combination of technologies.
 The optimization point will be different for each power system because the available clean energy options will be different in different locations.

 Based on my own experiences in the power industry for nearly 50 years and a review of data from various jurisdictions around the world of low emission (90%+ carbon-free), affordable and reliable power systems, the following generalizations can be made about their supply mix: